MCP authentication

 }

-In CI pipelines and other environments where there's no browser, use the Buron CLI with a BURON_TOKEN instead of the MCP server.
-The CLI authenticates with the token directly:
+Where there's no browser, use the Buron CLI with a token instead of the MCP server.
+Mint one from your logged-in CLI:

 Treat CI tokens like passwords.
 Add them as secrets in your CI provider, never paste them into code or logs.